Water Rates Process

-Join ACWD to learn more about future changes to water rates and the projects and programs supported by your rate dollars.
+ACWD hosted two community meetings to inform the community about future changes to water rates and the projects and programs supported by your rate dollars.

-These meetings will be hosted in an open house forum allowing the public to visit multiple information stations and talk one-on-one with District staff.
-A formal 15-minute presentation will be given at 7:30 p.m. and 7:00 p.m., respectively.
+These meetings were hosted in an open house forum allowing the public to visit multiple information stations and talk one-on-one with District staff.
+A formal 15-minute presentation was given at 7:30 p.m. and 7:00 p.m., respectively.

 Wednesday, January 16, 2019: